Personnel Security FAQs

 Hearings are generally conducted as follows:

-First, the Administrative Judge makes an opening statement introducing himself/herself, explaining briefly the subject of the hearing and describing how the hearing will be conducted.
+First, the Administrative Judge makes an opening statement introducing themself, explaining briefly the subject of the hearing and describing how the hearing will be conducted.
 Then, there will be an opportunity for the DOE Counsel to make an opening statement describing the position of the DOE in the case.
 Next, you or your representative will have the opportunity to present your opening statement, describing your view of the case.

 After all witnesses have testified, each side may make a closing statement.
 The Administrative Judge will also give closing instructions, and then adjourn the hearing.